Kirk M. Baert*

 Kirk was Canadian co-counsel for the Ontario Public Service Employees Union Pension Trust Fund, the lead plaintiff in Re Nortel Networks Corp Securities Litigation.
 A worldwide settlement was reached in the case in late 2006 totalling over $2.4 billion.

-Kirk is counsel for the plaintiffs in Dolmage v.
-Ontario, Clarke v.
-Ontario and Bechard v.
-Ontario.
-Each of these cases seeks to hold the provincial government liable for abuses at the government-run institutions for the cognitively and developmentally challenged.
-These cases were all settled for more than $70 million in 2013.
-He is also counsel for the plaintiff in Seed v.
-Ontario, a case which alleges that students at a government run school for the blind were abused.
+Kirk was counsel for the plaintiffs in Dolmage v.
+Ontario, and three other related cases.
+Each of these cases sought to hold the provincial government liable for abuses at the government-run institutions for the cognitively and developmentally challenged.
+These cases were all settled for more than $107 million.

 Mr. Baert was counsel for the plaintiffs in Taylor v.
 Canada, which broke new ground in a 2012 Court of Appeal decision on the issue of when federal government regulators can be liable for injuries sustained by users of a defective product that the government failed to prevent from coming on the market.